Kemper County, Mississippi: Education

+There is one school district in the county: Kemper County School District.

 Kemper County is within the service area of the East Mississippi Community College system.
 The main campus of EMCC, including the college system's administrative headquarters, is in the Scooba Campus in Scooba.

 Government

 The county is governed by a five-member elected Board of Supervisors, who are elected from single-member districts.
 The County Sheriff, Chancery Clerk, Circuit Clerk, and Tax Assessor are also elected to office.

 Kemper County generally votes for candidates of the Democratic Party; the Republican presidential nominee has won it only four times in the past century.